Xiaokang2022/Intelligent-Magic-Cube/README.md

 ### One last step

-Run the `main.py`, and then, have fun!😁
+Run the `main.py`, and then, have fun! 😁

 ## Brief introduction